Close Menu

 Proper Sample Collection Techniques

 Adherence to the instructions will guarantee sample integrity and good results.
 The instructions of each testing kit are lab-specific and test-specific.
+Following these steps precisely ensures a definitive DNA test can accurately identify the biological father with total peace of mind.

 Following Instructions Precisely